-Prices start at £10 a month for 1GB of data, rising to £15 for 3GB.
-Heavy data users can opt for 5GB at £20 a month.
+Prices start at £5 a month for 500MB of data.
+If you want more data, you can pay £10 for 1GB, or £15 for 5GB.
+Heavy data users can opt for 10GB at £20 a month.

 Sky TV customers also get free unlimited calls and texts included in their plan for no extra cost.
 Non-Sky TV customers can either choose to pay an additional £10 a month for unlimited texts and minutes or have a Pay As You Use tariff, paying 10p a text and 10p a minute.

 These plans are ideal for customers who prefer to use WhatsApp and Wi-Fi calling to texts and phone calls.